 What is a Diamond Appraisal?

 Before spending money on an appraisal, you must ask yourself: Is a diamond appraisal what I really need?
 There’s quite a lot of confusion around the meaning and purposes of diamond appraisals.
 Appraisals assign a dollar-value to a diamond, and they are carried out for specific purposes, like insurance or tax, and the value stated in the appraisal is only valid in that context.

 Most people think that a diamond appraisal reveals the diamond’s absolute value.
 But this is not true.
 The appraisal states the Retail Replacement Value, this is, how much will it cost to replace the item, and it’s directly related to insurance policies.
 People tend to expect to get the appraisal value for their ring, but the truth is, it doesn’t reflect the diamond ring’s resale value.
 To learn more about this, read the article What’s My Jewelry Worth?

 So if you’re looking to get your diamond appraised in order to get it insured, the appraisal is the way to go.
 But if you’re looking to sell or finance your diamond, what you need is a diamond grading report.

 Diamond Grading Reports

 A diamond grading is the thorough evaluation of a diamond and its attributes: carat, cut, color and clarity.
 In contrast with appraisals, diamond grading reports do not assign a monetary value to the diamond.
-They are carried out in renowned gemological laboratories like GIA and IGI by certified professionals.
+They are carried out in renowned gemological laboratories like GIA and GSI by certified professionals.
 Ultimately, a diamond grading report is the most transparent, accurate and objective tool you need to determine how the market values your diamond in a specific moment in time.
-The market assigns value to diamonds according to their grading, so if you know your stone’s 4 C’s, you can get an estimated market value, like the ones provided for free by Worthy.
+The market assigns value to diamonds according to their grading, so if you know your stone’s 4 C’s, you can get an estimated market value.

 How Much Can Learning Your Diamond’s Value Cost?